AbhijithGanesh/Killercoda-scenarios/working-with-cloudnative-pg/step-two/working.md

 ## Kubernetes Glossary Terms

+- ### Persistent Volume Claim:

+This is the extension of Kubernetes API that allows users to abstract claims of [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+A PersistentVolumeClaim (PVC) is a request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources

 - ### Custom Resource Definition:

 This is the essential part of the operator that allows us to define custom API Resources (i.e Kubernetes API resources).
 A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind; for example, the built-in pods resource contains a collection of Pod objects.

 - ### Postgres Instance